Saber M. Hussain, Ph.D.

 2 Undergraduate students

-Lead Scientist, responsible for the development, direction, and performance of state-of-the-art research in the emerging areas of nanobiotechnology, nanotoxicity, and nanomaterial synthesis and characterization.
+As the lead scientist, Dr. Hussain is responsible for the development, direction, and performance of state-of-the-art research in emerging areas of nanobiotechnology, nanotoxicity, and nanomaterial synthesis and characterization.
 Current research efforts are focused on elucidating the biological response and application potential of engineered nanomaterials (ENM), in the range of 1-100 nm, with novel physical and chemical properties.
 These physico-chemical properties emanate from interfacial features at the nano-scale and result in distinct electrical, mechanical, optical, and magnetic characteristics that are unique from their bulk counterparts.
-Fundamental studies currently underway involve nanomaterial interactions with living systems including,in vitro and in vivo studies, intracellular fate of; uptake, translocation, distribution, and potential toxicity.
+Fundamental studies currently underway involve nanomaterial interactions with living systems including in vitro and in vivo studies, intracellular fate; uptake, translocation, distribution, and potential toxicity of NMs.
 This research will facilitate a better understanding of the nano-cellular interface, provide in-depth analyses of adverse effects on in vivo biological systems, and enable development of theoretical aspects of predictive bio-response models.
 The research premise will aid in novel nanobiotechnology and nanotoxicology model development and thus enable safe implementation of nanomaterial products.

 Following are the specific research foci:

 Characterization of Nanomaterials: Systematic evaluation of the role of physico-chemical properties in nano-bio interactions.
-Key physico-chemical parameters under investigation include: chemical and physical attributes of particles (i.e crystal structure and composition), dynamic evaluation of particle size and its distribution, aggregate structure configuration, unique particle shape, surface area of the primary and agglomerated particles, intracellular agglomeration/de-agglomeration status, and surface chemistry.
+Key physico-chemical parameters under investigation include: crystal structure, composition, size distribution, morphology and surface properties of primary particles, in addition to dynamic evaluation of agglomerate properties in biological environments.
+Key agglomerate properties include size distribution, fractal structure, morphology, surface properties, interactions with biomolecules and intracellular agglomeration/de-agglomeration behavior.
 Novel research topic involves investigation of dynamic aggregation and aggregate structure conformation and their impact on receptor response and biomolecule regulation.
-Instrument: dynamic light scattering, static light scattering UV-Vis, dark field imaging, electron microscopy, electron tomography.
+Instruments: dynamic light scattering, static light scattering, laser Doppler velocimetry,UV-visible spectroscopy, optical imaging (darkfield and hyperspectral), electron microscopy, energy dispersive X-ray spectroscopy.

-- Cellular translocation of Nanomaterials: Uptake and translocation of nanomaterials in cells will be assessed by electron microscopy.
-The EDX will be applied to characterize NM once evaluated by TEM.
-Furthermore, mass spectroscopy techniques will be used to quantify NM uptake.
-Instrument: ICP-MS, Cytoviva imaging, confocal microscopy, SEM, TEM, and AFM.etc.
+- Cellular Translocation of Nanomaterials: Uptake and translocation of NMs in cells is assessed by electron microscopy.
+Energy dispersive X-ray spectroscopy is applied to characterize NMs in electron micrographs.
+Furthermore, mass spectroscopy techniques are used to quantify NM uptake.
+Instrument: inductively coupled plasma – mass spectrometry (ICP-MS), optical imaging (brightfield, fluorescence, confocal), electron microscopy (scanning and transmission), atomic force microscopy.

-- Ionic dissolution of Nanomaterials: TFF Separation of Ions versus NM.
-By separating the physical NMs from the generated ions, it is possible to correlate observed bioresponses to their underlying cause.
+- Ionic dissolution of Nanomaterials: Tangential flow filtration separation of the physical NMs from the generated ions allows for observed bio-responses to be correlated to each fraction, identifying the underlying cause.
 A highly advanced system that combines tangential flow and ICP-MS for the systematic separation and quantification of particles is in place to facilitate this research aim.

 Enhanced in vitro models: Development of highly sensitive in vitro co-culture cell-based models to evaluate toxicity mechanisms of nanomaterials that involve biochemical and molecular consequences, to predict in vivo biological responses to nanomaterials.
 Each of the following co-culture models contain the functional cells for the tissue as well as the immune cells that would be present in vivo, which would be immunostimulated by the presence of the NM: